Freight Shipping from Baton Rouge to Newark

 How much does it cost to ship freight from Baton Rouge to Newark?

-Full truckload (FTL) rates from Baton Rouge, LA to Newark, NJ currently range from $3,320-$4,092 for a standard dry van load over the 1,544-mile route.
+Full truckload (FTL) rates from Baton Rouge, LA to Newark, NJ currently range $3,320-$4,092 (roughly $2.16-$2.67 per mile over 1,544 miles).
 LTL shipments typically cost $1,049-$1,712 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Baton Rouge to Newark?